 Every flight that descends into Maui from the mainland is first greeted by the North Shore’s rugged coastlines and jade slopes.
 Home to the charming towns of Haiku and Paia, world-class windsurfing, and windswept beaches, Maui’s North Shore remains a favorite Valley Isle destination among surfers, hippies, and visitors alike.
 Characterized by vibrant storefronts, eccentric people, and a laid-back vibe, the North Shore and its bohemian funkiness are well worth exploring.
-Curious what Paia and Haiku have to offer?
+Curious about what Paia and Haiku have to offer?
 Here are the top 10 things to do on the North Shore.

 1. Watch the surfers at Hoʻokipa Beach Park.